- make [meyk] verb

 Making things takes us places.

-And making also takes you, and connects you to your family, your community and your world.
-You can make a difference for all the people you see and spend time with, and in all the places you go.
-Think about it.
+Think about all the ways making connects you to your family, your community, the world.
+Imagine all the ways you can make a difference through making.
+Even small things make a difference.
 When you smile, does someone smile back?
 When you pick up a piece of trash off the sidewalk, who and how are you helping?
-What are all the ways you can make the world a better place?
+Something small can make a big difference in making our world a better place.

 Noon Year’s Event